pisv/gethandly.wiki-playground/Step-Two.md

 information for computing the structure and properties of the source file and its descendant elements.
 That's why it is called *structural*.
-Handly treats the AST as an opaque `Object`-- it just calls `createStructuralAst` whenever necessary and passes the result as a parameter to `buildStructure`.
+Handly treats the AST as an opaque `Object`-- it just calls `createStructuralAst` whenever necessary and passes the result to `buildStructure`.

 The method `buildStructure` should initialize the given `SourceElementBody` based on the given AST and the given source string from which the AST was